 Shopify sitemaps are generated automatically, so you don’t have to spend time worrying about adding URLs manually.
 If you want to see how a sitemap looks, all you need to do is add /sitemap.xml to your website’s URL.

-Imagine you have a page that doesn’t work for you anymore, and you don’t want people to visit it.
-In most cases, deleting that page would hurt your SEO, as it most likely has accumulated backlinks.
+Let’s say you no longer need a particular page.
+Deleting that page could hurt your SEO, as it most likely has accumulated backlinks.
 Losing backlinks can lead to a huge loss in rankings and traffic.
-Therefore, redirects act as a good way to move page visitors to another page without losing too much.
+Therefore, Shopify redirects act as a good way to move page visitors to another page without losing too much.

 Personalized URLs

-Shopify generates a standard robots.txt file for your store so you don’t have to worry about generating it yourself.
-It’s great because Shopify helps online store owners manage their crawl budget even if they have no idea what that is or what benefits it brings.
+Shopify generates a standard robots.txt file for your store.
+It’s great because it helps online store owners manage their crawl budget even if they have no idea what that is or what benefits it brings.

-Needless to say that site speed is one of the most important website success metrics.
-Bad speed is not a direct ranking factor on Shopify but there’s more to that.
-Let us explain.
-If your website is slow and people constantly leave before everything loads, it increases your bounce rate and sends signals to search engine crawlers that your website is not relevant to users.
+Site speed is one of the most important website success metrics.
+If your site is slow and people leave before it loads, it increases your bounce rate and sends signals to search engine crawlers that your site isn’t relevant to users.

 Good uptime

 Shopify and SEO go together pretty well but it could certainly be better.
-And while a lot of shortcomings can be fixed with third-party apps, it doesn’t fully fix some of the problems.
+And while a lot of shortcomings can be fixed with third-party apps or some code tweaks, it doesn’t fully fix some of the problems.
 Let’s explore some areas of concern and see if possible workarounds exist.

 No native product review functionality

-That being said, you can add product reviews to your Shopify store with the help of a third-party Shopify app or a landing page builder like PageFly.
+That being said, you can add Shopify product reviews to your store with the help of a third-party app, like Judge.me, or a landing page builder like PageFly.

 Basic structured data